 - Bachelors in User Experience Design in the U.K.

 - Bachelors in User Experience Design in the U.S.

 Other specialised Bachelor’s degrees in Design

-The field of Design, being so vast, has other specialisations and career paths you can follow.
-And, because we want you to make the best-informed decision, then you should know that other jobs you can opt for are:
+Being so vast, the field of Design has other specialisations and career paths you can follow.
+And because we want you to make the best-informed decision, then you should know that other jobs you can opt for are:

-- Urban designer - you could be designing the physical setting of villages, towns, and cities.
-Sometimes, you may even need to design an entire community, such as a suburban neighbourhood;
+- Urban Designer – you could be designing the physical setting of towns and cities.
+Sometimes, you may even need to design an entire community, such as a suburban neighbourhood

 - Design Engineer – your job would involve creating the design and schematics for different types of systems, structures, machines, or equipment.
 As opposed to other areas in the field, design engineers are more tech specialists, rather than artists

 So, now that you know what specialisations and careers are out there, what are you waiting for?
 Go and find your Bachelor’s degree and start creating the best designs ever!